-Jake Day is the 28th Mayor of Salisbury, Maryland.
+Jake Day was the 28th Mayor of Salisbury, Maryland.
 Born and raised here, he was first elected to City Council at the age of 30 and unanimously elected President.
-His tenure as Mayor is marked by the fastest drop in crime in any City in America from 2006 to present, the fastest rate of population growth in Maryland, and the 7th fastest-growing job market in America.
-Property values have risen 51%, wages have risen 11%, crime has dropped 38%, and more than 3,000 jobs have been added in the city.
+His tenure as Mayor was marked by the fastest drop in crime in any City in America from 2006 to present, the fastest rate of population growth in Maryland, and the 7th fastest-growing job market in America.
+Property values rose 51%, wages rose 11%, crime dropped 38%, and more than 3,000 jobs were added in the city.

 Jake is a Major in the U.S. Army, currently assigned to the US Army National Guard as an Information Operations and Special Technical Operations Officer with the 110th Information Operations Battalion.
 Jake is a veteran of the Global War on Terrorism and recently returned from a combat deployment to Somalia, Kenya, and Djibouti where he served as the Special Technical Operations Chief for Combined Joint Task Force-Horn of Africa.
 He is a graduate of Special Technical Operations Planner’s Course, Information Operations Qualification Course, Maneuver Captain’s Career Course, Armor Basic Officer Leaders Course, Officer Candidate School, and Basic Combat Training at Fort Benning, GA.
 He has previously served as the Senior TAC Officer at the Officer Candidate School, a Platoon Leader and Executive Officer in the 158th Cavalry Regiment, and as Aide-de-Camp to Brigadier General Peter Hinz.
 He is the recipient of awards including the Defense Meritorious Service Medal, Army Meritorious Service Medal, Army Commendation Medal (multiple awards), the Joint Service Achievement Medal, the Global War on Terrorism Expeditionary Medal, the Order of the Spur, and the Order of St. George.